kevinvu184/supermarket-system/README.md

 RMIT-SEF Semester 1 2019

 © Kevin Vu 2019.
-**Disclaimer:** This repo is an asset of Kevin Vu and is being developed as part of a School of Science Web Programming course at RMIT University in Melbourne, Australia.
+**Disclaimer:** This repo is an asset of Kevin Vu and is being developed as part of a School of Science Software Engineering Fundamentals course at RMIT University in Melbourne, Australia.
 Any **plagiarism** act will be reported.

 ## Team Member:
 - Shrey Parekh (Scrum Master)